timmyomahony/craft-remote-backup/README.md

 <img src="resources/img/feral-logo.svg" width="250px">

 Brought to you by [Feral](https://weareferal.com).
-Any problems email [timmy@weareferal.com](mailto:timmy@weareferal.com?subject=Craft%20Env%20Sync%20Question) or leave an issue on Github.
+Any problems please leave an issue on Github.